raspopov/USBOblivion/ReadMe.txt

 Copyright (C) Nikolay Raspopov, 2009-2020. http://www.cherubicsoft.com/en/projects/usboblivion

-USB Oblivion utility designed to erase all traces of USB-connected drives and CD-ROMs from the registry in Windows XP, Windows 2003, Windows Vista, Windows 7, Windows 8, Windows 10 32/64-bit versions.
+USB Oblivion utility designed to erase all traces of (broken) USB-connected drives and CD-ROMs from the registry in Windows XP, Windows 2003, Windows Vista, Windows 7, Windows 8, Windows 10 32/64-bit versions.

 The utility has a test mode of operation, i.e. without actually removing data from the registry, and, just in case, creates a .reg-file to undo any changes.
 There is also a fully automatic mode.